booktree/booktree/README.md

     Books are **very similar** to code, but their development process is still on the **paper age**.

     We can **reuse** much of the existing coding infra structure to develop books and manage classes.

--   Students are greatly motivated by improving and creating books themselves to get **recognition and jobs**.

--   Teachers can do their jobs at the same time as they collaborate with other teacher to create the perfect learning environment, become **more famous and get better jobs**.

 -   There are other projects which have **insufficient subsets** of what must be done, some of which are already financially bootstrapped.